 The principles of systems engineering can and should be applied to the development of any engineering system.
 The spacecraft systems part of the module is intended to give a solid grounding in the main design/operational challenges and solutions used in space vehicles.
 Such systems are technical achievements that have brought enormous economic and social benefits to mankind and have allowed us an insight into the most fundamental questions about our Universe.

-This course provides an opportunity to study a module informed by the space projects currently being undertaken in the Space Research Centre.
+This module provides an opportunity to study findings informed by the space projects currently being undertaken in the Space Research Centre.

 The Systems Engineering part of the module will introduce the following topics: system lifecycle, requirements, trade-offs, types of modelling, mass and power budgetting, safety and reliability, quality and product assurance, cost, risk, human factors.